Essential Information for Belvoir Blast

 Please be considerate when disposing of your litter!

-The rides will be on open roads, so you will be sharing the route with other road users.
+The rides will be on open roads, so you will be sharing the route with other road users, including horse riders.
 The Highway Code applies as usual, so please follow it, and try to be considerate to other road users.
-Please ride no more than two abreast.
-Any steep gradients and sharp bends will be signed “BE SAFE”, but please ride with control and take care of yourself, particularly if the roads are wet.
+Please ride no more than two abreast and always ride with control and take care of yourself, particularly if the roads are wet.

 All routes follow relatively quiet country lanes with low levels of traffic, but there are points along the routes where you will cross, or turn right across a slightly busier road.
 Please use extra caution at these junctions.